usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 individuals with disabilities receive the benefits or services provided by the public entity to the maximum extent possible.
-213 The Department believes it is important to apply these longstanding limitations in the same way to web content and mobile apps to ensure clarity for public entities and consistent enforcement of the ADA.
-In addition, implementing the commenter’s suggested approach would create additional costs for public entities.
+213 The Department believes it is important to apply these longstanding limitations in the same way to web content and mobile apps to ensure clarity for public entities and consistent enforcement of the ADA. **In addition, implementing the commenter’s suggested approach would create additional costs for public entities**.
 The Department nevertheless encourages public entities to engage in practices that would improve accessibility and ensure transparency when public entities seek to invoke the fundamental alteration or undue burdens limitations.
-For example, a public entity can provide an accessibility statement that informs the public how to bring web content or mobile app accessibility problems to the public
+For example, a public entity can provide an accessibility statement that informs the public how to bring web content or mobile app accessibility problems to the public entity’s attention, and it can also develop and implement a procedure for reviewing and addressing any such issues raised.

-212 See §§ 35.150(a)(3) and 35.164.
-213 See id.

-entity’s attention, and it can also develop and implement a procedure for reviewing and addressing any such issues raised.
 Some commenters raised concerns about the requirement in § 35.204 that the decision that compliance with subpart H of this part would result in a fundamental alteration or in undue financial or administrative burdens must be made by the head of a public entity